 Then again the peasant suffers from the depopulation of country places: the young people are attracted to the large manufacturing towns by the bait of high wages paid temporarily by the producers of articles of luxury, or by the attractions of a more stirring life.
-The artificial protection of industry, the industrial exploitation of foreign countries, the prevalence of stock-jobbing, the difficulty of improving the soil and the machinery of production all these agencies combine nowadays to work against agriculture, which is burdened not only by rent, but by the whole complex of conditions in a society based on exploitation.
+The artificial protection of industry, the industrial exploitation of foreign countries, the prevalence of stock-jobbing, the difficulty of improving the soil and the machinery of production - all these agencies combine nowadays to work against agriculture, which is burdened not only by rent, but by the whole complex of conditions in a society based on exploitation.
 Thus, even if the expropriation of land were accomplished, and every one were free to till the soil and cultivate it to the best advantage, without paying rent, agriculture, even though it should enjoy - which can by no means be taken for granted - a momentary prosperity, would soon fall back into the slough in which it finds itself to-day.
 The whole thing would have to be begun over again, with increased difficulties.

 The same holds true of industry.
 Take the converse case: instead of turning the agricultural labourers into peasant-proprietors, make over the factories to those who work in them.
-Abolish the master-manufacturers, but leave the landlord his land, the banker his money, the merchant his Exchange; maintain the swarm of idlers who live on the toil of the workmen, the thousand and one middlemen, the State with its numberless officials, - and industry would come to a standstill.
+Abolish the master-manufacturers, but leave the land-lord his land, the banker his money, the merchant his Exchange; maintain the swarm of idlers who live on the toil of the workmen, the thousand and one middlemen, the State with its numberless officials, - and industry would come to a standstill.
 Finding no purchasers in the mass of peasants who would remain poor; not possessing the raw material, and unable to export their produce, partly on account of the stoppage of trade, and still more so because industries spread all over the world, the manufacturers would feel unable to struggle, and thousands of workers would be thrown upon the streets.
-These starving crowds would be ready and willing to submit to the first schemer who came to exploit class rule.
-The upholders of this system have never seriously maintained that a parliament or a municipal council represent a nation or a city.
-The most intelligent among them know that this is impossible.
-The middle classes have simply used the parliamentary system to raise a protecting barrier against the pretensions of royalty, without giving the people liberty.
-But gradually, as the people become conscious of their real interests, and the variety of their interests is growing, the system can no longer work.
-Therefore democrats of all countries vainly imagine various palliatives.
-The Referendum is tried and found to be a failure; proportional representation is spoken of, the representation of minorities, and other parliamentary Utopias.
-In a word, they strive to find what is not to be found, and after each new experiment they are bound to recognize that it was a failure; so that confidence in Representative Government vanishes more and more.
+These starving crowds would be ready and willing to submit to the first schemer who came to exploit them; they would even consent to return to the old slavery, under promise of guaranteed work.